 The natural environment can provide a space to allow you to think more freely, to engage your senses and to explore your feelings.
 Many people find that the tranquility of the countryside can induce a meditative/reflective mood which supports emotional awareness.
 Exercise can also help people become "unstuck" when confronting difficult issues and it can spur creative, deeper ways of thinking.

 I offer a choice of easy or moderate walks on flat or undulating terrain.
 All walks offer a mix of public footpaths, bridleways, open countryside and quiet country lanes as well as ones more suitable for times when the weather conditions are less favourable.
 You will not need to be 'super fit' or even very outdoors orientated to benefit from this setting for your counselling.

 Sessions will run in most weather conditions but if too severe the session will take place indoors in Whaley Bridge, SK23.

 Our initial consultation together will take place in a counselling room or via Zoom or telephone so we can discuss the differences of working outdoors, considering together things like where we meet, how we manage the time, the weather and the pace etc.

 Walk and Talk can be conducted in a socially distanced manner so can be an effective way of safely working together.
 Please don't hesitate to give me a call if you want to discuss how it could work for you.

 I can offer a calm, safe environment.
 Through talking, creative work and play I aim to provide children with the opportunity to be heard and to express their feelings.

-Most importantly a therapeutic relationship is built up and I build this by engaging with children through the medium of play or playfulness.
+Most importantly a therapeutic relationship is built up and I build this by engaging with children through the medium of play.

-Once trust is established I would seek to build the emotional resilience of the child.
+Once trust is established I seek to build the emotional resilience of the child.